hiimvikash/DSA-EndGame/02.  Algorithms/01. Arrays/05. DNF012/README.md

 # Approach 2: **Dutch National Flag Algorithm** TC is O(N) and SC is O(1)

+DNF is usefull when you want to segregate less than three, fixed types of numbers.
+For e.g. segregate 0 1, segregate -ve +ve, segregate odd even and etc..

 - ## Initialise low=0; mid=0; high=n-1;
 - ## Now DNF algo states that
   - **[0...low-1] will contain 0**